Ayutthaya Thailand Guide: All you need to know

-You can see tuk-tuk many places in Ayutthaya, especially around the railway station near Chao Phrom Market and other tourist attractions.
+You can see tuk-tuks in many places in Ayutthaya, especially around the railway station near Chao Phrom Market and other tourist attractions.

-One ride in town can cost up to 50 baht, and 50- 100 baht if you’d like to go outside the town.
+One ride in town can cost up to 50 baht and 50- 100 baht if you want to go outside town.

-To visit four main attractions, you can expect to pay from 1000 – 1200 Baht.
-Don’t forget to bargain to get the best price before you get in the tuk-tuk.
+You can expect to pay 1000 – 1200 Baht to visit four main attractions.
+Don’t forget to bargain for the best price before getting on the tuk-tuk.

 If you arrive at Ayutthaya train station, you can get a boat to the old town.

-Aso, many tour companies offer boat rides along Wat Phananchoeng, Wat Phutthai Sawan, and Wat Chaiwatthanaram.
+Many tour companies offer boat rides along Wat Phananchoeng, Wat Phutthaisawan, and Wat Chaiwatthanaram.

 Should you travel to Ayutthaya on your own or by tour?

-You must wonder whether you should take a tour to Ayutthaya or travel on your own.
+You must wonder whether you should take a tour to Ayutthaya or travel alone.

 In general, taking a tour and traveling by yourself have their advantages.

 If you are familiar with traveling abroad and do not want to be confined to the tour program, you should visit by yourself.
-You should definitely stop by the Thailand tourism office for brochures and tips.
+It would be best if you stopped by the Thailand tourism office for brochures and tips.

-However, if this is the first time you travel to Thailand, or you’re traveling with young children and the elderly, it’s ideal to sign up for a tour.
+However, if this is the first time you travel to Thailand or with young children and the elderly, it’s ideal to sign up for a tour.